recursivefunk/plae/README.md

+#### No longer maintained
-#### Alert!
+### Alert!
 As of version 0.9.0 Swagg Player is no longer a jQuery plugin!
 If you update to this version from an older version it will break!!

 ### Basic Usage
 ```javascript